TheCalculatorsHub

 Accuracy and Limitations

-The calculator produces an estimate based on population-average metabolic equations and a baseline kibble caloric density.
-The result will be inaccurate if the food being used has a significantly different caloric density than the baseline.
-High-fat performance foods can contain 450 to 500 kcal per 100 grams, requiring 25 to 30 percent less volume than standard maintenance foods.
-Always check the specific caloric content on your food packaging and divide the dog's daily caloric need by that figure to get the accurate gram amount for your product.
+This calculator produces an estimate based on population-average metabolic equations and a baseline kibble caloric density, inaccurate if the food used has a significantly different caloric density than baseline.
+High-fat performance foods can contain 450 to 500 kcal per 100 grams, requiring 25 to 30 percent less volume than standard maintenance foods, always check the specific caloric content on packaging and divide daily caloric need by that figure for an accurate gram amount.
+Dogs with medical conditions affecting metabolism, hypothyroidism, Cushing's disease, diabetes mellitus, require feeding plans calculated by a veterinarian rather than a standard weight-based tool, since the multipliers used here do not account for these conditions.
+The WSAVA Global Nutrition Guidelines are the authoritative veterinary reference for canine nutritional assessment beyond what a general feeding calculator can provide.

 Frequently Asked Questions